 GED Testing Service offers great online help as well.
 If you go to the GED Marketplace (GEDMarketplace.com), you can benefit from many resources, including lots of prep materials, practice tests, online GED study programs, workbooks, and mobile learning apps, just to mention a few.

 You can also find many online GED prep resources at your local library and for studying at home, and there are also many study books available at your local bookstore.
 Please make sure, however, that your prep material is in line with the most recent edition of the GED test.

 Online GED preparation gives you so much access to great prep resources that you can use whenever and wherever you choose.
 So, benefit from this website’s free GED study courses to get optimally prepared for the four GED subtests, so you will be able to earn your GED Diploma fast and efficiently.

 Your GED diploma is recognized and accepted by virtually all North American institutions of post-secondary education, government agencies, and employers in the same way as a high school degree.

-Technological advances have made it practically impossible to be successful for individuals that don’t hold a high school or equivalent diploma.
+Technological advances have made it practically impossible to be successful for individuals who don’t hold a high school or equivalent diploma.

 If you think about going to college, or if you want to find a better or new job or qualify for a job promotion, you need to have at least a high school or equivalent education.